mirror-shades/doxa/docs/alias.md

     No async/threads — Aliases are banned in async functions and cannot be passed to concurrent tasks.

-    Exclusive borrow — Aliases grant exclusive mutable access for the duration of the call; no overlapping borrows allowed.
+    Exclusive borrow — Aliases grant exclusive mutable access for the duration of the call no overlapping borrows allowed.

     FFI control — Passing aliases to foreign code requires explicit unsafe or noescape annotation.